Amanda has worked in estate agency in the Southeast of England for a number of years in both residential and commercial property sales.

 Beautiful Arundel nestles in the shadow of an ancient, walled castle, home to the Duke of Norfolk.
 It is very much a tourist destination, and, as a result, the shops tend to be mainly full of antiques and twee nicknacks rather than useful, day-to-day items.
 The nearest big supermarkets are out of town, although there are a few small shops selling delicatessen and bakery items, and there are a couple of grocery stores selling a range of essentials in the town centre.
 The town is incredibly hilly, and some of the steeper roads would be unsuitable for anyone with mobility problems.
 On-street parking is limited, and consequently there is quite a premium to be paid for properties with garages and drives.
 The town is host to one of the best annual arts festivals in Sussex, which is held in late August.

 Property-wise, the town centre consists of mostly high-priced, older-style houses, although there are a few small, modern developments close to the river, which seem to sell at lower prices than the more traditional homes.
 Just outside of the town centre, but still within walking distance, there is an estate of mainly 1950s/1960s style houses, where the occasional bargain can still be found.
-On the day I researched this article on Rightmove, there were just two, three bedroom, terraced houses, situated on the out of town estate priced around £335,000, and a few more homes at upwards of £450,000 (January 2020).
+On the day I researched this article on Rightmove, there were a few three bedroom, terraced houses, situated on the out of town estate priced from around £335,000, (January 2021).
 However, the majority of property in the town is far more expensive.

 A direct train into London Victoria has a journey time of approximately one hour and thirty minutes from Arundel.